AleThompsonO/About/README.md

 - 👯 I’m looking to collaborate on **different projects related to data analysis and data science related to business.**

-- 🤝 I am looking for help to **increase my network and find the job I have been training for for almost 2 years.**
+- 🤝  I am looking for help to **increase my network and participate in different data projects**.

 - 👨‍💻 Some of my projects are available at [https://www.novypro.com/profile_about/alejandrothompson](https://www.novypro.com/profile_about/alejandrothompson)